-But ultimately, her birthday I cannot comprehend that we have a 5 year old daughter, her birthday being today, yet we don’t have a 5 year old.
+But ultimately, her birthday I cannot comprehend that we have a 5-year-old daughter, her birthday being today, yet we don’t have a 5-year-old.

-The years have move on, people have moved on.
+The years have moved on, people have moved on.
 Everything changes.
 People you’d imagine would still be around aren’t, people you never expected to be now are.
 Seems such a long time, but it really is so short.

 Time hasn’t healed a thing. it actually makes me watch it more.

 I’m feeling particularly numb and cut off from everything this year.

 Everything about this year is so similar to that of 2012 (bar the weather).
 Today is Sunday, her birthday; she was born on Sunday.

 The day was glorious sunshine, it continued to get hotter the whole time she was alive, I even had sunburn in March, was wearing vest tops and flip-flops.